ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

     See equations 21-23 of (`Godfrey and Vay, 2013 <https://doi.org/10.1016/j.jcp.2013.04.006>`_) and associated references for details.
     Defaults to `1` unless ``warpx.do_nodal = 1`` and/or ``algo.field_gathering = momentum-conserving``.

+* ``interpolation.field_gathering_nox``, ``interpolation.field_gathering_noy``, ``interpolation.field_gathering_noz`` (default: ``2`` in all directions)
+    The order of the interpolation used with staggered grids (``warpx.do_nodal = 0``) and momentum-conserving field gathering (``algo.field_gathering = momentum-conserving``) to interpolate the electric and magnetic fields from the cell centers to the cell nodes, before gathering the fields from the cell nodes to the particle positions.
+High-order interpolation (order 8 in each direction, at least) is necessary to ensure stability in typical LWFA boosted-frame simulations using the Galilean PSATD or comoving PSATD schemes.
+This arbitrary-order interpolation is used only when the PSATD solver is used for Maxwell's equations.
+With the FDTD solver, basic linear interpolation is used instead.

 * ``warpx.do_dive_cleaning`` (`0` or `1` ; default: 0)
     Whether to use modified Maxwell equations that progressively eliminate the error in :math:`div(E)-\rho`.
 This can be useful when using a current